-DIGNITY’s talent programme is a programme specially designed for ambitious senior-level students seeking an internship opportunity as part of their academic programme or planning to write a Master’s thesis in the field of torture and organised violence, or more specifically within one of DIGNITY’s three strategic priority themes, namely
+DIGNITY’s Talent Programme is a programme specially designed for ambitious senior-level students seeking an internship opportunity as part of their academic programme or planning to write a master’s thesis in the field of torture or related topics.

 The programme offers an inspiring, intense milieu at the intersection between theory and practice.
 Together with other students and under the qualified supervision and mentorship of experienced staff, as a DIGNITY Talent you will have the opportunity to develop and contribute to knowledge production and the making of a better world.